TheFirstPaige1/bitburner-scripts/README.md

 - sharesbuyback - a script that'll automatically buy back as many shares as you can afford every minute until they're all purchased

 - totalhack - a single-instance hack manager that dynamically allocates RAM and periodically updates as new servers are hackable, always run on home, relies on manhack subscript
-- totalrestart - kills and restarts totalhack, or runs it if it doesn't exist yet, as well as runs setup scripts (netscanner and sourcefiler)
+- totalrestart - kills and restarts totalhack, or runs it if it doesn't exist yet

 - servershare - a simple ram sharing script, kills all scripts running on purchased servers, distributes manshare to them, and run it using half maximum RAM
 - manshare - awaited infinite loop of the share function, perfectly 4GB of RAM